mlzxy/Zeta/_guide/error-handle.md

 });
 ~~~

-And in case you want to catch the exceptions from other EventEmitter like database, please see the [{{ site.baseurl }}/guide/more-on-error-handle.html](Next Post).
+And in case you want to catch the exceptions from other EventEmitter like database, please see the [More on Error Handle]({{ site.baseurl }}/guide/more-on-error-handle.html).